DelphiWorlds/Kastri/Readme.md

 #### Connectivity

-Android, iOS and Windows implementations of code for checking network connectivity of a device
+Android, macOS, iOS and Windows implementations of code for checking network connectivity of a device

 #### Files Selector